Picking Winners in Daily Fantasy Sports Using Integer Programming: Hockey Data Analysis

 \subsection{Player Correlations}

 To create high variance lineups we must first understand the correlations between players.
 There are two important correlations we look at.
 The first concerns players in lines.
-The second concerns offensive players and goalies.
+The second concerns {forwards} and goalies.

 We first begin by examining the correlations of FPPG between players in the same line versus those in different lines.
-We calculate the Pearson correlation coefficient between the FPPG for every pair of NHL offensive players (centers and wingers) in the same line and in the same team but different line.
+We calculate the Pearson correlation coefficient between the FPPG for every pair of NHL {forwards} (centers and wingers) in the same line{,} and {on} the same team but different line.
 We plot the resulting average correlation coefficients for each group in Figure \ref{fig:correlation}.
 We see that the players on the same line have a much higher correlation than players on different lines.
 This is not surprising given the way fantasy points are awarded.
 This correlation is most likely due to the assist/goal combinations that give points to multiple players who are simultaneously on the ice.
 This correlation should be included in a lineup to increase the variance.

 We next look at the correlation between goalies and skaters in the same game.
-We consider the correlation of FPPG for offensive players and defensemen with goalies on the same and opposing team in a game.
+We consider the correlation of FPPG for {forwards} and defensemen with goalies on the same and opposing team in a game.
 We plot the resulting average Pearson correlation coefficient of the FPPG for these groups in Figure \ref{fig:correlation}.
 We find that the correlation is negative for goalies and skaters on opposing teams.
 For the same team the correlation is near zero.
 The negative correlation is due to the fact that if a skater scores fantasy points, it is typically because a goal was scored, which gives negative fantasy points to the goalie.
 On the same team the only structural condition that would correlate skaters and goalies is the win bonus and points for scoring goals.
 However, this is much weaker than the negative correlation of goalies opposing skaters.
 The negative correlation is something we want to avoid within a lineup as it would reduce the overall variance.
 Therefore, to increase lineup variance, we will avoid putting goalies and skaters on opposing teams in a single lineup.